 - Germany vs the Netherlands (2 wins for each side, 1 draw).

-- Italy vs Spain (2 wins for the Italians, 1 draw, 3 wins for the Spanish - the last two wins by Spain happened in 2012 - see Loser Leaves Town).
+- Italy vs Spain (3 wins for the Italians [2 in normal time, 1 on penalties], 1 draw, 2 wins for the Spanish [1 each in normal time and on penalties] - the most recent win by Spain happened in 2012; see Loser Leaves Town).

-- Italy vs Germany (1 win for Italy, 2 draws, 1 win for Germany in the penalties)
+- Italy vs Germany (1 win for Italy, 2 draws, 1 win for Germany on penalties)

 - Home Field Advantage: In most cases, the hosts tend to perform well, usually reaching at least the semi-finals: